trcameron/FPML/README.md

 ![alt text](tests/figures/spec_poly_results.png?raw=true)

 It is clear that FPML and Polzeros have comparable accuracy when solving for the roots of each of the above special polynomials.
-There are several polynomials where FPML is at least an order of magnitude better than both AMVW and Polzeros (e.g., 1, 2, 5, 10, 13), and only one polynomial where FPML is at least an order of magnitude worse (e.g., 7).
-Finally, there are several polynomials where AMVW is severely worse than FPML and Polzeros (e.g., 3, 5, 6, 8, 12).
+There are several polynomials where FPML is at least an order of magnitude better than both AMVW and Polzeros (e.g., 1, 2, 5, 10, 13), and only one polynomial where FPML is at least an order of magnitude worse (e.g., 9).
+Finally, there are several polynomials where the accuracy of AMVW is much worse than FPML and Polzeros (e.g., 3, 5, 6, 8, 12).
 ## References
 Below is a list of references that were used during our research.